"I was a heavy heart to carry

 My feet never touched the ground."

-Saturday I headed off to the Cyclist's feeling a wee bit vulnerable and, because the screenwriter of my life decided it would be fun to give me something ELSE to feel shitty about, promptly got accosted parallel parking on a crowded side street.
+Saturday I headed off to the Cyclist's feeling a wee bit shaky and, because the screenwriter of my life decided it would be fun to give me something ELSE to juggle, promptly got accosted parallel parking on a crowded side street.
 For whatever reason, parking authorities happened to be behind me and when they saw me eying a tight but available spot, got on some kind of a power trip where they decide to both block me from parking AND hold up the entire street.

 I didn't understand what was happening at first so quietly waited for them to pass and then when it became clear something weird was going on, got out of the car and waved them by.
 "Go ahead!"
 I said, (at first) cheerfully, since they hadn't seemed to notice my blinker.